vkostyanetsky/CurrencyRatesCrawler/README.md

 [![pylint](https://github.com/vkostyanetsky/UAExchangeRates/actions/workflows/pylint.yml/badge.svg)](https://github.com/vkostyanetsky/UAExchangeRates/actions/workflows/pylint.yml) [![black](https://github.com/vkostyanetsky/UAExchangeRates/actions/workflows/black.yml/badge.svg)](https://github.com/vkostyanetsky/UAExchangeRates/actions/workflows/black.yml) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This is a set of scripts intended to effectively crawl currency exchange rates on the Central Bank of United Arabian Emirates, and then allow another app to get it via REST service.
+In this repository, you can find a set of scripts intended to crawl currency exchange rates at the Central Bank of the United Arab Emirates.
+The collected rates are being written to a MongoDB database and can be retrieved via a REST interface.

 ## 🙃 How to set up it?

-You can use any settings presented in [[config.yaml]].
+You can use any settings presented in [config.yaml](config.yaml).
 All of them are commented, so it seems to me that I don't need to explain meaning of each setting key once again here.

 ## 🙃 How to start it?

-You have to set up periodical running for both of Python scripts, [[load_current.py]] and [[load_history.py]].
+You have to set up periodical running for both of Python scripts, [load_current.py](load_current.py) and [load_history.py](load_history.py).

 <!--